How to Survive a Toxic Workplace (When You Can’t Quit)

 Boundaries are your lifeline in a toxic work environment, so start by focusing on what you can control.

-Internally, remind yourself that your job doesn’t define you—it’s just a piece of your life.
+Remind yourself that your job doesn’t define you—it’s just a piece of your life.
 Let go of taking things personally; if a toxic coworker or boss lashes out, that’s on them, not you.
 Mentally “clock out” at the end of the day, even if the stress tries to follow you home.

 Externally, protect your time like it’s gold.
 Set firm rules: no evenings, no weekends—unless it’s truly urgent.
 Turn off those after-hours notifications, and don’t be afraid to say “no” to tasks that aren’t your responsibility.
 Guilt and fear have no place in your boundary-setting toolkit.

-2. Have the Tough Conversation with Your Boss
+2. Have the tough conversation with your boss.

+If your job is causing burnout, but you don’t feel ready to quit, think about what would make you love your job.
+Then talk about it.
 I know—just the thought of sitting down with your boss may feel overwhelming, especially if you don’t have a great relationship.
 But sometimes, people don’t know how bad things are until you tell them.

 Approach the conversation calmly and focus on solutions: